For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

-Our heating bills would agree that it’s fully winter right now, and while you might already have some of your favorite warm snow boots ready to go, there is one type of shoe that is seasonless: sneakers.
 Whether or not you’re really into streetwear and know all the hot new collabs, we spoke to our friends at StockX — one of the go-to resale marketplaces for high-demand fashion — to round up the best pairs to buy, backed up by all the latest data.
 We’ve also tapped Stadium Goods’ staff for their favorites.

-Its most recent report identifies the record-setting brands and products that made waves in 2022 and predicts what will be trending come 2023.
-By crunching the number of searches, the figures provide a full picture on which sneaker silhouettes had the biggest spikes compared to the previous year (cough, cough Adidas Samba).
+StockX’s most recent report identified the record-setting brands and products that made waves in 2022 and predicted what will be trending come 2023.
+By crunching the number of searches, the figures provided a full picture on which sneaker silhouettes had the biggest spikes compared to the previous year (cough, cough, Adidas Samba).

 With extra insight from Drew Haines, director of collectibles and sneakers at StockX, and Matthew Gomes, senior director of retail at Stadium Goods, we rounded up all the trending sneakers — plus some other top-rated ones — in a bunch of different categories.

 The Best Sustainable Sneakers